YINI-lang/YINI-spec/README.md

 There is also an alternative list notation using `:`, which omits brackets.
 Items are comma-separated and may appear either inline or on separate lines.

 ### Section Nesting
-Nesting sections can be done easily by adding one extra section marker (e.g. `^^`) — for example, in the example below, the section `Advanced` is a sub-section of the section `Features`.
+Nesting sections can be done easily by adding one extra section marker (e.g. `^^`) — for example, in the example below, the section `Advanced` is a sub-section of the section `AppInfo`.

 ### Alternative Boolean Literals
 Booleans support flexible, case-insensitive literals, in the example below, `True`, `YES`, and `ON` (case-insensitive) all mean `true`.